 It's the most dangerous job in healthcare.

-I wanted to know: Who will take care of me when I need it?
-Seventy million aging baby boomers are facing a shortage of care workers.
-One reason may be that we—care workers, not baby boomers—just got minimum wage this year.
-(Frankly, despite the wage hike, the stats still aren't looking good, and turnover remains above 50 percent.)
+I wanted to know: Why was her care so uneven?
+And, Should I have known more than I did when she was sick?
+And, Who will take care of me when I need it?
+Seventy million aging baby boomers are facing a shortage of care.
+One reason may be that we—care workers, not baby boomers—suffer the highest rate of workplace violence in the U.S.

-In the Land of Love and Backache is a memoir of caring on the clock—of Holocaust survivors and aging leftists; of Filipino networks, dauntless refugees, and accidental caregives; of Mozart, joy, shame, poverty, largesse, and the future American seems to be making for itself.
+Someone to Watch over Us is a memoir of caring on the clock—of Holocaust survivors and aging leftists; of Filipino networks, dauntless refugees, and accidental caregivers; of Mozart, joy, shame, poverty, largesse, and the future we face together.